-This guide has information to prepare you for working in construction in New Zealand.
+This guide has information to prepare you for living and working on a New Zealand dairy farm.

-This guide is for people who work or want to work in construction in New Zealand, for example:
+This guide is for people who work or want to work on a New Zealand dairy farm, for example as a farm assistant, herd manager or cattle grazier.